dotnet/source-build/Documentation/sourcebuild-in-repos/new-repo.md

 time to consider which files are required for it to build and only synchronize those.
 Commonly, repositories contain binaries that are required for testing or similar purposes.
 Files like these should not be synchronized into the VMR.
+Another common scenario is that the repo has multiple products/ship vehicles and only a subset is needed for the source-built .NET scenario.

 ## Validate